MagneticParticleImaging/MPIReco.jl/README.md

 MPIReco.jl is a Julia package for the reconstruction of magnetic particle imaging (MPI) data.
 The documentation is hosted under the following link:

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://magneticparticleimaging.github.io/MPIReco.jl/dev)

+# Community Standards

+This project is part of the Julia community and follows the [Julia community standards](https://julialang.org/community/standards/).